Krista Kramer & Nils Peterson$180/night * (2 night minimum)

 Friday - Saturday: $130/night*

 (Advance reservations require a 2 night minimum.
-I will accept single night stays within the week of an available date if my schedule allows.
-Single night stays will have a $10 surcharge for each extra bed used.)
+We accept single night stays within the week of an available date if our schedule allows.)

 $675/week* (first week)